divio/divio-cloud-docs/introduction/laravel/laravel-03-setup-project-locally.rst

     web_1               | Laravel development server started: http://0.0.0.0:80

-Open the project in your web browser by visiting http://127.0.0.1:8000.
+Open the application in your web browser by visiting http://127.0.0.1:8000.

 (You may notice above that Laravel claims to be running on port 80, not port 8000.
 It is - but that's only *inside* the container.
 The ``docker-compose.yml`` configuration file is responsible for :ref:`this port-mapping
 <docker-compose-web>`.)

-``CONTROL-C`` will stop the project.
+``CONTROL-C`` will stop the application.

 ..  include:: /introduction/includes/03-local-2-useful-commands.rst